When should I get debt advice?

 As outlined above, getting debt advice can not only help you to find the right solution for your personal circumstances, enabling you to get out of debt and back on a sound financial footing, it can also help you to relieve the stress that comes with money worries.
 “A problem shared…” and all that.

 In short, getting debt advice is the first step on the road to being debt-free as quickly as possible.
-If you’re struggling with debt, then the best advice we can give you is not to wait, get debt help and do something about it today!
+If you’re struggling with debt, then the best advice we can give you is not to wait, get free debt advice and do something about it today!